Woodwinds & Brass Program

 Fridays | 5:30-6:15 PM

-Step 3: If your child is new to instrument study at Diller-Quaile, the Department Coordinator will contact you to schedule a placement interview.
-At the interview, experienced students may play or sing one of their current pieces.
-Children new to study will have the opportunity to try an instrument while together we assess their readiness for study.
-At Diller-Quaile the emphasis is on tailoring programs for each student’s educational needs, from beginning to advanced players.
+If you/your child is new to instrument study at Diller-Quaile, the Department Coordinator will contact you to arrange a placement interview with the Department Head.
+During the interview, experienced students will perform one of their current pieces, while beginners will have the chance to try an instrument.

-For questions, please email Jaana Kantola at jkantola@diller-quaile.org.
+For questions, please email the Department Coordinator at jkantola@diller-quaile.org.